When his father finally found him and rescued him, he asked

 The first draft concept means that I can write whatever is occupying my imagination today, even if it’s not the next part of the story and, although I try to nail the text on the first go, I know it will get a lot better when I go back and edit it and add the right imagery and the right continuity of action.

-The 50,000 word limit means that I’ve had the time to introduce my story.
+The 50,000-word limit means that I’ve had the time to introduce my story.
 12,000 words in and I’m still setting up the characters and the action.
-I can see a kind of three act play structure: 15,000 or so set up, 25,00 words on the main conflict of the story, 10,000 words tieing up loose ends and setting up the possiblity for more to come.
+I can see a kind of three-act play structure: 15,000 or so set up, 25,00 words on the main conflict of the story, 10,000 words tieing up loose ends and setting up the possibility for more to come.

 This a scale I hadn’t contemplated before.
 It adds up to most of my short story output in the past 5 years.
 Now I see how it can be done.

 I’ll carry on with NaNoWriMo.
 It has become my secret vice.
 I hope also to carry on with the novel.
 I’ve now reached the point where I’d really like to find out what happens next.